-Any potential causes (disorders or drugs) are corrected or eliminated if possible.
+Any potential causes (disorders, drugs, or medications) are corrected or eliminated if possible.

 If vision deteriorates despite treatment, one of the following may be indicated:

-Bariatric surgery with sustained weight loss may cure the disorder in obese patients who were otherwise unable to lose weight.
+Bariatric surgery Metabolic and Bariatric Surgery Metabolic and bariatric surgery is the surgical alteration of the stomach, intestine, or both to cause weight loss in patients with obesity-related metabolic disorders and their sequellae.
+In... read more with sustained weight loss may cure the disorder in patients who have obesity and were otherwise unable to lose weight.

-Consider idiopathic intracranial hypertension if patients, particularly overweight women, have a daily generalized headache with or without visual symptoms; check visual fields and optic fundi.
+Consider idiopathic intracranial hypertension if patients, particularly women with excess body weight, have a daily generalized headache with or without visual symptoms; check visual fields and optic fundi.

-Diagnose based on results of brain imaging (preferably MRI with venography) and, if not contraindicated, lumbar puncture.
+Diagnose based on results of brain imaging (preferably MRI with venography) and, if not contraindicated, lumbar puncture; consider chronic meningitis.

-Advise weight loss if needed and treat with acetazolamide.
+Advise weight loss if needed, and treat with acetazolamide or topiramate.

 Do frequent ophthalmologic assessments (including quantitative visual fields) to monitor response to treatment.